kb-dk/doms-installer/README.md

 Before starting:
 ===

+This was tested with a manually downloaded VirtualBox 5.0.20 on Ubuntu 16.04 LTS with OpenJDK 8 as java.

 The version of Vagrant shipping with Ubuntu 16.04 is 1.7.4.
 Snapshot functionality in vagrant itself requires 1.8.1.
-If you need this install vagrant yourself.
+If you need this install vagrant yourself from https://www.vagrantup.com/downloads.html.

 Note:  For now, use the VirtualBox GUI to restore snapshots.  "bootstrap.sh" is not properly written to reprovision the virtual machine as invoked with "vagrant snapshot restore".